Concert's rules and guidelines

 - All applicants need to fill out the relevant registration form, and submit it no later than 7 days prior to the concert.

 Eisteddfod musical competition

-A short composition (between 30 seconds and 3 minutes) played by the composer or other(s), any instrument, combination.
-(Rock/pop composers enter category group F).(Ensemble, Solo & composition)
+A short composition (between 30 seconds to 2.5 minutes) played by the composer or other(s).
+Any instrument, combination is possible.